MST-SymphonyCMS/workspace_manager/README.md

 ##Usage

-Your gateway is the new navigation heading ‘Workspace’.
+Your gateway is the new navigation tab ‘Workspace’.

 ##Browser Compatibility.